Living-with-machines/T-Res/preprocessing/wikipediaprocessing/README.md

 ```
 python preprocessing/wikipediaprocessing/extract_freq_and_pages.py
 ```
-Note that if you have set up the `test` mode, a you can run the script using the flag `-t`, which will consider only a sub-part of the corpus.
+Note that if you have set up the `test` mode, you can run the script using the flag `-t`, which will consider only a sub-part of the corpus.

 Next, you can aggregate all entity and mention counts in single .pickle file and save them in the `extractedResources/` folder by running:
 ```
-preprocessing/wikipediaprocessing/aggregate_all_counts.py
+python preprocessing/wikipediaprocessing/aggregate_all_counts.py
 ```
 As above, you can run the script in test mode using the flag `-t`, if you have set it up.